Iuliia Nesterenko

 Where Do Marketers Use Recommendation Engines?

-Everywhere.
+Everywhere—email product recommendations can be implemented across various marketing channels.
 Obviously, the major places to show product recommendations are online stores.

 Companies can place on-site suggestions anywhere they like: on the home page, product category pages, product pages, and other pages.
-Recommendations can be based on any criteria such as price, rating, size, and brand.
+Recommendations can be based on any criteria, such as price, rating, size, and brand.

 Thanks to Google, businesses can launch dynamic ad campaigns to display search and app ads that are generated automatically in real time.